-Transmission Line Capacity
+V.1 Transmission Line Capacity

 For open channel flow, which is the current flow regime of the transmission line, the entrance losses into the pipe for the most part control the capacity of the pipe.
-Most of the length of pipe it slopes downhill; there are however a few areas where the pipe slope flattens and likely backs up the water a small distance.
+For most of the length of pipe it slopes downhill; there are however a few areas where the pipe slope flattens and likely backs up the water a small distance.
 To be conservative about the capacity of the pipe, assuming the pipe is flowing as an open channel with an 8" pipe three quarters full on a 1% minimum slope, it can carry about 1.5 cfs.
-In July of 2018, the Town sold 7.4 MG or about 240,000 gpd.
-That is about 3 AF a day and should meet the potable and non-potable demand for the next 20 years, assuming 375 gpm potable and 250 gpm non potable for peak day (about 1.4 cfs) in about 20 years.
+In July of 2018, the Town produced about 9.5 MG or about 306,000 gpd which equates to about 0.5 cfs.
+Although the non-potable water is not metered, staff estimates in the heat of the summer it pulls about 0.5 cfs making the current demand on the transmission line around 1 cfs.
 If park space continues to grow at the rate the Town was seeing before the recession, non-potable demand could be higher.
-Taking a more detailed look at the as-builts for the transmission line, it looks like the flattest section is around Station 91+00 at elevation of about 8393' to around 94+00 at 8397' with a slope of about 1.3% and at the Lake outfall where there is about 30' of 12" and 20' of 10" pipe before reducing to 8".
+Taking a more detailed look at the as-builts for the transmission line, it looks like the flattest section is around Station 91+00 at elevation of about 30' of 12" and 20' of 10" pipe before reducing to 8".
 The grades on that section are not in the as built profile, but that section looks fairly flat.
-From station 111+00 to about 13+50 (the approximate start of the 8" pipe section), there is 3' of fall or about a 1.2% slope.
+From station 111+00 to about 113+50 (the approximate start of the 8" pipe section), there is 3' of fall or about a 1.2% slope.
 If the 8" pipe is close to full or even a little surcharged, the pipe can carry about 1.7 cfs.

-Given that the Town is currently using about 1.25 cfs (0.75 potable and 0.5 non-potable water combined) in the summer months (May - August) and the population and demand both for domestic use and parks is expected to perhaps increase about 50% in the next 20 years or so, in that timeframe the line should have adequate capacity, but not long after that timeframe, the Town may need to look to increase the capacity of the upper section of the transmission line by the outfall from the Lake.
+Given that the Town is currently using about 1.0 cfs (0.50 potable and 0.5 non-potable water combined) in the summer months (May - August) and the population and demand both for domestic use and parks is expected to perhaps increase about 50% in the next 20 years or so, in that timeframe the line should have adequate capacity, but not long after that timeframe, the Town may need to look to increase the capacity of the upper section of the transmission line by the outfall from the Lake.
 Upsizing the pipe to 12" to about station 110+00 would increase the capacity of that section of line to about 3.5 cfs.
 Downstream sections that are flat likely can flow under a little pressure for short distances to increase capacity.
 If that proved detrimental to the hydraulic profile, the pipe in the other flatter sections could also be upsized to improve capacity in the sections of the line that are limiting the flow.

-Transmission Line Condition
+V.2 Transmission Line Condition

 The pipe was installed in the early 1980's.
-The first 20 feet of pipe (starting at the Lake outfall) on the 1980 line is 12" Cl160.
+The first 20 feet of pipe (starting at the Lake outfall) on the 1980 line was 12" Cl160.
 Below the 12" pipe is about 20' of 10" Class 160 PVC and downstream of that is 8" Class 160 for about 8400 lineal ft.
 Below that there is about 1000 LF for 10" Cl 160 and Cl 200 dropping from an elevation of about 8538 to about 8015 where the pipe changes to 8" ductile iron.
 There is about 2200 lf of the 8" ductile which terminates at the PRV vault above the pre-sedimentation ponds.